darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## time

-Diffusion is a time-dependent process: the more time it has, the farther the particles can spread.
-In this module, time is simulated by the number of iterations (the number of times the algorithm runs on top of itself).
-More iterations can make reconstruction (deblurring, denoising, dehazing) more accurate if properly set, but can also make it degenerate.
+Diffusion is a time-dependent process: the more time it has, the further the particles can spread.
+In this module, time is simulated using the number of iterations (the number of times the algorithm runs on top of itself).
+More iterations can make reconstruction (deblurring, denoising, dehazing) more accurate if properly set, but can also cause it to degenerate.

 ## direction

-Natural diffusion usually takes place from spots with a high potential (high energy or high concentration of particles) to spots with a low potential (low energy or low concentration of particles).
+Natural diffusion usually takes place from points with a high potential (high energy or high concentration of particles) to those with a low potential (low energy or low concentration of particles).
 In an image, this means that diffusion always occurs from the brightest pixels to the darkest.

-This particular implementation can simulate natural diffusion, using what is called an isotropic diffusion (all directions have the same weight, like heat diffusion), but can also force a weighted direction parallel to the gradients (forcing diffusion across object edges and creating ghost edges), or a weighted direction perpendicular to the gradient, called isophote (forcing diffusion to be contained inside edges, like in a droplet of watercolor).
-The relative weight of each direction (gradient and isophote) is user-defined and can by found in the [_diffusion directionality_](#diffusion-directionality) section.
+This particular implementation can simulate natural diffusion, using what is called an isotropic diffusion (all directions have the same weight, like heat diffusion), but can also force a weighted direction parallel to the gradients (forcing diffusion across object edges and creating ghost edges), or a weighted direction perpendicular to the gradients, called isophote (forcing diffusion to be contained inside edges, like in a droplet of watercolor).
+The relative weight of each direction (gradient and isophote) is user-defined and can by found in the [_diffusion directionality_](#diffusion-directionality) section of the module.

 ## speed

 Depending how fluid the environnement is, particles can move more or less freely and therefore more or less fast.
-The speed of diffusion can be set in the [_diffusion typology_](#diffusion-typology) section.
+The speed of diffusion can be set in the [_diffusion typology_](#diffusion-typology) section of the module.

-When performing reconstruction (denoising, deblurring, dehazing), it is advisable to use small speeds for better accuracy.
-This prevents numerical overshoots and therefore degeneration of the solution, and may require more iterations.
+When performing reconstruction (denoising, deblurring, dehazing), it is advisable to use smaller speeds for better accuracy.
+This prevents numerical overshoots (and therefore degeneration of the solution) and may require more iterations.
 For small numbers of iterations, higher speeds may be used.
 Note that large blurs need many iterations for proper reconstruction, so the speed should be adjusted to avoid degenerating the solution.

 All speeds are added (first to fourth orders), and the sums "`first order + second order`" and "`third order + fourth order`" should never exceed ±100%.

 ## scale

 Natural diffusion is supposed to happen only to the closest neighbouring coordinates.
-That is, at each iteration, each pixel should only interact with its 9 closest neighours.
+That is, at each iteration, each pixel should only interact with its 9 nearest neighours.

-Here, we fast-track things a bit to save time and reuse the multi-scale wavelets scheme from the [_contrast equalizer_](./contrast-equalizer.md) module, so we can diffuse at different scales.
+Here, we fast-track things a bit to save time and reuse the multi-scale wavelets scheme from the [_contrast equalizer_](./contrast-equalizer.md) module, so that we can diffuse at different scales.
 The maximal scale of diffusion is defined by the _radius_ parameter.

 Regardless of the diffusion, a _sharpness_ parameter allows you to increase or decrease the details at each scale, much like the spline controls of the _contrast equalizer_.
 Along with the _edge sensitivity_ slider, this provides the same features as the _contrast equalizer_ module (_luma_ and _edges_ tabs) but in a scene-referred RGB space.